FactoryOptic/documentation/content/en/docs/serialinterface/cookei.md

 ### Interface

-Syncro-Link connects to lenses with external Cooke /i metadata ports.
+SYNCRO-LINK connects to lenses with external Cooke /i metadata ports.
 Lenses with Cooke /i metadata will have a Lemo 4-pin connector.